Bath Savings offers personal service, competitive interest rates, fast turnaround and local servicing so you can focus on your business goals.

 He is a resident of Falmouth where he lives with his wife Gina.

-Patricia Erickson joined Bath Savings Institution in 2006, having specialized in banking and lending since 1988.
-With her more than 20 years of banking experience, she works closely with her business customers to establish financing that meets their goals.
+Patricia Erickson joined Bath Savings Institution in 2006 as a commercial lender in the Portland region, having specialized in banking and lending since 1988.
+With more than 20 years of banking experience, she works closely with her business customers to establish financing that meets their goals.
 She serves on the Board of the Cumberland County YMCA and is currently treasurer.

 She is a graduate of Cape Elizabeth High School and holds a B.S. in Business Administration from the University of Southern Maine.
-Patty and her husband Dave live in Scarborough with her two sons, two dogs, seven chickens and one duck.
+Patty and her husband Dave live in Scarborough and enjoy motorcycling when weather permits.
+She has two grown sons and several pets.

 Theresa Hodge came to Bath Savings with vast experience in financing commercial enterprises.
 She has over twenty years of banking and commercial finance management experience, beginning at Casco Northern Bank as a commercial lending discount clerk and rising to the level of Vice President, Commercial Lending at Key Bank.
 Theresa has managed venture capital funds, loan portfolios and all lending programs during her years at the Finance Authority of Maine and Coastal Enterprises, Inc.